Kali-Hayt/Kali-Hayt/Resources/command-reference.md

 - VPN file now lives in `~/VPNs/htb.ovpn`
 - `startday`, `focus`, and `endday` are all customized aliases
-- Maintain consistent folder names for Obsidian linking
+- Maintain consistent folder names for Obsidian link